isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2018-07-13-speech-PA-inclusive-awards-presentation-ceremony.md

  5. We remain open as a global city and welcome those who can make a contribution to our economy and society.
 We strive for a workforce where locals and foreigners complement each other, and which together make Singapore a winner in the battle for economic competitiveness.

  6. We strike a careful balance in our foreign manpower policy between meeting the manpower needs of businesses while not reducing their motivation to become more manpower-lean.
 We have many programmes to support businesses to become more productive and less manpower-reliant.
 Every business that hires foreign employees knows there are conditions to be met.
 They are expected to practise Fair Consideration; those that do not are taken to task.
 We give Singaporeans extra support so they can better access job opportunities, such as through Adapt and Grow initiatives.
 These efforts complement one another in maintaining a sense of harmony in our diverse workforce.

-    ### **INC's Role in Community Integration**
+    ### **INCs' Role in Community Integration**

  7. However, it’s not just about our economy and workforce.
 On the social front, it does not take much to trigger negative sentiments.
 With the widespread use of social media and the relative anonymity it provides, negative sentiments evoking an “us” versus “them” mentality can easily go viral, and spread far more widely and easily than before.

  8. Ideally, people will embrace one another and naturally build communities of trust.
 Our attitude can be to just let things sort themselves out, but that carries a lot of risk as some countries have discovered belatedly.

  9. In reality, it is always easier for people to stick with the familiar and maintain a distance from those they feel are not the same as themselves.
 The gaps widen whenever there are divisive issues.
 Beyond a certain point, once people have made up their minds to dislike and distrust one another, it’s very hard to bring them together again.
 That is why we started the National Integration Council in 2009 to specifically address the integration of locals, foreigners and immigrants.

 10. Together with partners in the community, workplaces, schools and the media, INCs have helped many more people to be aware of the potential fault lines and encouraged them to make a conscious effort to nurture bonds between people who do not naturally come together.
 As a result, we can better rely on ground-up efforts to snuff out the flames that incite disharmony.